Chaitra-29/HackerNews/README.md

 # HackerNews
+Hacker News is a community started by Paul Graham for sharing &quot;Anything that good hackers would find interesting.
+That includes more than hacking and startups.
+If you had to reduce it to a sentence, the answer might be: anything that gratifies one&#39;s intellectual curiosity.&quot;

 ## Frontend :
    Developed using React js, Bootstrap for css and Node.js and other nuances of React and html.

    How to run: